2025 Stock Car Pro Series: Points system

 Points are awarded for each race at an event to the driver/s of a car that completed at least 75% of the race distance and was running at the completion of the race.
-Before the last round, the two worst results are discarded.
+The five worst results are discarded.
 Races in which a driver has been disqualified cannot be discarded.
 The first race of each event is held with partially reversed top twelve grid.